Satharus/satharus.github.io/_posts/2018-12-07-qwerty_keyboard.md

 ![dvorak keyboard](/assets/images/qwerty-keyboard/KB_United_States_Dvorak.svg.png)

 {: style="text-align:center"}
-A standard QWERTY (UK and Ireland) keyboard.
+The simplified standard Dvorak keyboard layout.

 Thank you for reading my first post!
 I originally published this as a “note” on Facebook, but since this blog exists now I’ll start posting here.
 If you enjoyed it or think that it is interesting, share it so other people would read it too!